IRS impersonation scam

-An IRS impersonation scam is a class of telecommunications fraud and scam which targets American taxpayers by pretending to be Internal Revenue Service (IRS) collection officers.
+An IRS impersonation scam is a class of telecommunications fraud and scam which targets American taxpayers by masquerading as Internal Revenue Service (IRS) collection officers.
 The scammers operate by placing disturbing official-sounding calls to unsuspecting citizens, threatening them with arrest and frozen assets if thousands of dollars are not paid immediately, usually via gift cards or money orders.
 According to the IRS, over 1,029,601 Americans have received threatening calls, and $29,100,604 has been reported lost to these call scams as of March 2016.
 The problem has been assigned to the Treasury Inspector General for Tax Administration.
+Studies highlight that most victims of these scams are aged 20-29 years old and women are more affected than men.
+One way to decrease the risks of an individual falling victim to IRS impersonation scams is through awareness programs.

 The scammers often request payment in the form of gift cards such as Google Play or iTunes cards, wire transfer, MoneyGram, or credit card.

 As of September 2017, several people from India have been arrested for impersonating IRS employees.

 The United Kingdom

 Variations on this scam have targeted British taxpayers, pretending to be from HM Revenue and Customs (HMRC).
 Sometimes the scammers use telephone calls, sometimes SMS text messages, and sometimes emails.
 Versions include: